Asynchronous RIS-assisted Localization: A Comprehensive Analysis of Fundamental Limits: Signal Model

-where $\xi$ is the unknown phase shift caused by the synchronization mismatch between the BS and the UE; $f_n$ is the frequency of the $n$-th sub-carrier; $x_{n,t}$ denotes the transmitted symbol; $\alpha$ is the over-all power attenuation of the RIS link.
-Unlike many existing works \cite{2022Dardari}, \cite{2021Elzanaty}–\cite{2022Proc.IEEE} assuming the free-space path-loss as a known function of the propagation distance, here we assume that $\alpha$ is an independent unknown parameter.
-This assumption is more realistic since in the practical channel, due to the shadowing effect caused by the random obstacles, it is hard to determine the precise relationship between the propagation distance and the path-loss \cite{fundmental wireless communication}.
-The vector ${\mathbf{\tilde{w}}}_{n,t}$ is the Gaussian white noise vector with variance $\sigma^2$.
-The matrix $\mathbf{\Phi}_t=\mathrm{diag}\{ \boldsymbol{\phi}_t\}$ represents the phase shift induced by the RIS at time $t$, where $\boldsymbol{\phi}_t\in \mathbb{C}^{N_\mathrm{R}\times 1}$ is the dynamic reflection coefficient vector \cite{2022Lin}, \cite{2021Elzanaty}.
-The vector $\mathbf{h}_{\mathrm{RU},n}\in \mathbb{C}^{N_\mathrm{R}\times 1}$ indicates the channel phase response between the RIS and the UE, with the $r$-th ($r=1,\cdots,N_\mathrm{R}$) element given by
+where $\xi$ is the unknown phase shift caused by the synchronization mismatch between the BS and the UE\footnote{The synchronization mismatch usually cannot be ignored even after a common uplink synchronization procedure.
+That is because the synchronization accuracy requirements are often in the microsecond range in most of the cellular networks, which cannot meet the requirement of high accuracy positioning.}; $f_n$ is the frequency of the $n$-th sub-carrier; $x_{n,t}$ denotes the transmitted symbol. $\alpha$ represents the attenuation of the RIS link caused by the shadowing effect \cite{wireless communication}.
+Unlike many existing works \cite{2022Dardari}, \cite{2021Elzanaty}–\cite{2022Proc.IEEE} assuming the free-space path-loss, here we assume that $\alpha$ is an independent unknown parameter, which is more realistic since it is hard to determine the precise relationship between the propagation distance and the path-loss in the practical channel \cite{fundmental wireless communication}.
+The vector ${\mathbf{\bar{w}}}_{n,t}$ is the Gaussian white noise vector with variance $\sigma^2$.
+The matrix $\mathbf{\Phi}_t=\mathrm{diag}\{ \boldsymbol{\phi}_t\}$ represents the phase shift induced by the RIS at time $t$, where $\boldsymbol{\phi}_t\in \mathbb{C}^{N_\mathrm{R}\times 1}$ is the dynamic reflection coefficient vector\footnote{Here the frequency flat narrowband model is considered for RIS coefficients.
+To highlight the near-field effect, we mainly focus on the mmWave system in this work, where a small fractional bandwidth could lead to a quite wide absolute bandwidth.} \cite{2022Lin}, \cite{2021Elzanaty}.
+The vector $\mathring{\mathbf{h}}_{\mathrm{RU},n}\in \mathbb{C}^{N_\mathrm{R}\times 1}$ indicates the channel phase response between the RIS and the UE, with the $r$-th ($r=1,\cdots,N_\mathrm{R}$) element given by $\left[ \mathbf{h}_{\mathrm{RU},n} \right] _r=e^{-j2\pi f_nd_{r\mathrm{U}}/c}$, where $d_{r\mathrm{U}}$ is the distance between the UE and the $r$-th element of the RIS, $c$ is the speed of light.
+We consider both the exactly spherical wavefront model and the planar wavefront model.
+The former one reveals the near-field effect caused by the large size of the RIS \cite{2021Elzanaty}, \cite{2021Podkurkov} and the latter one represents the traditional far-field scenario.
+Let $\mathbf{p}_{r}$ denote the position of the $r$-th element on the RIS.
+Define $ \mathbf{p}_{\mathrm{R},r}=[x_{\mathrm{R},r}, y_{\mathrm{R},r}, z_{\mathrm{R},r}]^\top\triangleq \mathbf{p}_{r}- \mathbf{p}_\mathrm{R}$ which indicates coordinate of the $r$-th RIS element; $d_{\mathrm{RU}}\triangleq\| \mathbf{p}_{\mathrm{U}}-\mathbf{p}_{\mathrm{R}}\|$.
+Define $\theta _{\mathrm{RU}}$ and $\varphi _{\mathrm{RU}}$ as the elevation and azimuth angles of arrival at the RIS, respectively, as shown in Fig. \ref{3Dscneario}.
+Then we have